venkataravuri/awesome-tech-articles-blogs/topics/devops/devops.md

 IAM Roles for Service Accounts (IRSA) makes pods first class citizens in IAM you can now use IAM roles at the pod level.
 AWS identity APIs to recognize Kubernetes pods.

+#### How do you SSH to Bastion servers?
+SSH Bastions as the entry point.
+The network path originates from the On-Prem network, goes through DX/VPN to the transit gateway (TGW), and then is routed to the Shared Services VPC.